 The Leadership Development Cycle includes four phases.
 Each phase leads to the next and is equally important.

 Discover: Bird vs Egg

 One of the first steps of leadership development is creating ways to discover who has the potential to lead.
 In the parable, the man found a treasure, which implies that he was looking over the field.
 I use the term, “Bird vs Egg”, because we tend to look for already developed leaders instead of potential leaders.
 We look for the bird, not the egg.
 When we look for the eggs, we are looking for people who have potential inside of them.
 These are people who are waiting to hatch and spread their wings.

 In the parable, the man sold what he had and bought the field.
 Developing leaders requires us to find people with potential and invest in them.
 What does investment look like?
 Anytime we excavate treasure, we have to be willing to deal with the dirt.
 As leaders, we must be willing to invest in people by helping them deal with their dirt (we all have it) and grow into a deeper walk with Christ.

 After discovering and investing in new leaders, we must help them shine.
 Treasure shines best when it’s polished.
 We polish leaders by creating mentoring opportunities such as leadership small groups, huddles, or formal coaching.

 Finally, we can’t forget that a cycle is on-going.
 We must be intentional about teaching new leaders the importance of going back into the field (the congregation) where their potential was first discovered.
 It then becomes their mission to search for “buried treasure”, help those potential leaders deal with their dirt, and build them up to shine for Jesus.

 Where are you in the leadership development cycle?

-We love to help pastors take their next steps to grow in leadership capability.
-Check out our Fall 2016 Leadership Coaching Networks.
+We love to help pastors take their next steps to grow in leadership.
+Check out our Fall 2017 Leadership Coaching Networks.